NVlabs/FPSci/docs/experimentConfigReadme.md

 ```

 ### Session Configuration
 Each session can specify any of the [general configuration parameters](general_config.md) used in the experiment config above to create experimental conditions.
+If both the experiment level and the session level specify a field supported by the general configuration, the session value has priority and will be used for that session.
+The experiment level configuration will be used for any session that doesn't specify that parameter.

 In addition to these general parameters each session also has a few unique parameters documented below.

 * `sessions` is a list of all sessions and their affiliated information:
     * `session id` is a short name for the session